 Each employee can choose a different plan.
 And best of all there is no cost for the employer except in setting up the payroll deduction.
 We represent all of the major carriers in the market, some of which are: Aflac, Colonial, Washington National, Avesis, Transamerica, Unum, Humana, and Allstate.

-Voluntary disability insurance provides income protection in the form of benefits that partially replace income lost as a result of a disabling non-occupational accident or illness.
-When such an event takes away the ability to bring home a paycheck, voluntary disability insurance coverage can help fill the gap as payments may be used for any purpose including ongoing bills such as rent, mortgages, educational expenses, food and car payments.
+Voluntary disability insurance provides income protection in the form of benefits that partially replace income lost due to a disabling non-occupational accident or illness.
+When such an event takes away the ability to bring home a paycheck, voluntary disability insurance coverage can help fill the gap as payments may be used for any purpose including ongoing bills such as rent, mortgages, educational expenses, food, and car payments.

 Dental and/or Vision Insurance